What is mantrailing?

-There are also dogs that are bred for hunting game by using their olfactory sense.
-These dogs are talented at detecting odors and working out their source, such as some hunting dogs.
+There are also dogs, such as some hunting breeds, that are bred for hunting game by using their nose.
+These dogs are talented at detecting odors and finding their source.

-There are many breeds, and each of them have their special traits.
+There are many breeds, each with their own special breed characteristics.
 Each breed searches in its own individual way, and so does each dog.
 Mantrailing is suitable for all dogs at any age as long as they are in reasonably good health.

-Mantrailing as a leisure activity will give the dog satisfaction and development.
+Mantrailing as a leisure activity will give the dog satisfaction and the opportunity to develop.
 We call this sports trailing.
 It’s a relaxing activity for both owner and dog.
 For dogs with specific behavioural problems trailing can be therapeutic, for example build confidence in an insecure dog (theratrailing).

-For talented teams (both dog and handler), joining a search and rescue group professionally is an option.
+For talented teams (both dog and handler), joining a professional search and rescue group is an option.